Stranger6667/postmarker/README.rst

     >>> email.attach_binary(content=b'content', filename='readme.txt')
     >>> email.send()

-There a lot of features available.
+There are a lot of features available.
 Check it out in our documentation!
 Just a few of them:

 - Support for sending Python email instances.
-- Bounces & Server API.
+- Bounces, Status & Server API.
 - Django email backend.

 Documentation